aprevel/NLP_news_with_custom_transformer/README.md

 # New_Categories_Custom_Transformer

 This repository contains a short notebook showing how to predict an article category by using NLP techniques.
+The package I used for lemmatization is Spacy, and the rest of the pipeline is based on Sklearn.

 I implemented a custom transformer to process separately two textual variables.